-- Once your falafels are formed (~24 total), heat a large metal or cast iron skillet over medium/ medium-high heat.
+- Once your falafels are formed (~24 total // amount as original recipe is written // adjust if altering batch size), heat a large metal or cast-iron skillet over medium/medium-high heat.
 Once hot, add enough oil to create a thin layer on the bottom of the pan and wait 1-2 minutes for the oil to heat up.
 Then place only as many falafel as will fit comfortably in the pan and cook 2-3 minutes on each side.
 Once the bottom side is browned, flip gently as they can be fragile.
 Continue until all falafel are cooked.
-Adjust heat as needed if they're browning too quickly, or aren't cooking quickly enough.
+Adjust heat as needed if they’re browning too quickly, or aren’t cooking quickly enough.

-- To freeze, pan-fry falafel, let cool, then add to a freezer safe container and freeze up to 1 month.
+- To freeze, pan fry falafel and let cool.
+Then add to a freezer safe container and freeze up to 1 month.
 Reheat in a 375 degree F (190 C) oven until warmed through.

 *Recipe adapted from the talented Tori Avey.